Hot cocoa is made from cocoa powder, but hot chocolate is made from real chocolate pieces melted into milk or cream.

 - 1/2 cup Half & Half (10%) cream (optional)

 - 1/2 cup couverture chocolate drops, shavings or chocolate morsels (in small pieces suitable for melting) - we like Bittersweet, but you can use any kind of chocolate and you'll have to adjust the sugar.
 Add more or less chocolate, to taste.

-- Brown sugar (optional, to taste - this will add a butterscotch flavour note to your cup of hot chocolate)
+- Brown sugar (optional, to taste - this will add sweetness and a butterscotch flavour note to your cup of hot chocolate)

 - In sauce pan, combine the milk, the half & half, and any flavourings or spices of your choice (for example, tea bags, lavender, cloves, mint etc. See below for ideas).